FantasyInternet/FantasyInternet.github.io/api.md

     startTone(channel, frequency [, volume [, type]])
     stopTone(channel)

-It is recommended to only use `stopTone()` when done you are done playing audio for a while, as it may cause a slight pop in the speakers.
+It is recommended to only use `stopTone()` when you are done playing audio for a while, as it may cause a slight pop in the speakers.
+For short pauses play a tone on `volume=0`.

 ### User input
     focusInput(type) // 1=text, 2=mouse, 3=game.